NotShivain/DocYapper/README.md

 # DocYapper: Chat with Your Docs!
 try the deployed version : https://docyapper.streamlit.app/

-**DocYapper** enables you to interactively chat with documents, research papers, or articles using advanced LLM capabilities enhanced with **Pageindex MCP**, more info about page index -> https://pageindex.ai/blog/pageindex-intro.
+**DocYapper** enables you to interactively chat with documents, research papers, or articles using advanced LLM capabilities enhanced with **Retrieval Augmented Generation (RAG)**
 ---

 ##  Setup Instructions